 Explores the relationship between language, society, and thought.
-The topics include the evolutionary origins of human language, multilingualism, nonverbal behavior, and gendered differences in communication styles.
+The topics include the evolutionary origins of human language, multilingualism, non-verbal behavior, and gendered differences in communication styles.
 Fulfills general education requirements for a Global Diversity flag.
-Offered alternate years, Spring.
+Offered alternate years.

 This course introduces students to a variety of African expressive art forms in historical particularist and cross-cultural perspective.
-Artists, scholars, and performers, who specialize in specific African media will share their expertise in lecture-demonstrations and workshops, providing students with hands-on learning experiences.
+Artists, scholars, and performers, who specialize in specific African media, will share their expertise in lecture-demonstrations and workshops, providing students with hands-on learning experiences.
 This course fulfills general education requirements in The Arts and offers a Global Diversity flag.
-Offered alternate years, May Term.
+Offered alternate years in May Term.

-Traces the relationship of anthropology’s role in both inventing the concept of human races and then challenging that conception.
-Questions of racial identity such as "What does it mean to be black, or white, or Asian?" are explored.
-Considers systems of racial classification and racism in non-Western societies, including Japan and Brazil.
-Fulfills general education requirements for Intellectual Traditions and a U.S. Diversity flag.
-Offered alternate years.
+Traces the relationship of anthropology’s role in both inventing the concept of human races, and then challenging that conception.
+Examines how racial identities emerge from a variety of social and intellectual traditions that attempt to define race.
+Considers systems of racial classification and racism in non-Western societies, in addition to the U.S. Fulfills general education requirements for Intellectual Traditions and a U.S. Diversity flag.
+Offered in alternate years.

 Believing behavior cannot be reduced to distinct biological or environmental causes, course seeks a full appreciation of complexity as it applies to the human experience.
-Analyzes classical debates about the “causes of human behavior and highlights the relationship of biological evolution to the evolution of human culture.
+Analyzes classical debates about the “causes of human behavior” and highlights the relationship of biological evolution of human culture.
 Offered as needed.

 Specially-designed courses of a topical nature intended for juniors and seniors.
 May be repeated for credit if content is not duplicated.
 Offered as needed.

 Individual study in an area of special interest.
 Student must devise a plan of study in cooperation with instructor.
 Limit: two units of credit.
-Junior or Senior standing.
+Prerequisite: Junior or senior standing.
 Offered each semester.